 - Poor fees could be a reason.
 However, not a good reason because once an architect has agreed to do a job at a price, he should give it his best.

-- Lastly, some clients can specifically request for old designs usually of an existing building of yours they are familiar with and like.
+- Lastly, some clients can specifically request old designs usually of an existing building of yours they are familiar with and like.
 In cases like this, you may give them what they want.

 How to know when an architect is selling recycled designs

 Firstly, knowing depends on how detailed your brief and design requirements are.
 When you give an architect a detailed brief you would expect his design to satisfy your requirements considerably.
 It’s often difficult to come across 2 similar detailed briefs, so he would have to design from scratch.
-But if at presentation you notice a design that appears fully resolved and detailed but a far cry from your requirements, then there is a chance that it is recycled.
+But if at the presentation you notice a design that appears fully resolved and detailed but a far cry from your requirements, then there is a chance that it is recycled.

 Secondly, Knowing depends on your nature, how busy the client is at the moment of design and his level of involvement and input in the design.
 When you are having difficulties making inputs in your design because the architect is unavailable, then one can assume that the architect is not ready to do the work of customizing his design to suit your brief.

-Lastly, once the pay the client is offering the architect is poor then there is a chance that the architect won’t be committed to spending so much time and may resort to digging up old design for you.
+Lastly, once the pay the client is offering the architect is poor then there is a chance that the architect won’t be committed to spending so much time and may resort to digging up old designs for you.

-Should architects engage in recycled designs.
+Should architects engage in recycled designs?

 However, If the recycled design doesn’t or partially satisfies the brief then you should consider redesigning.

-Advice to clients who request for recycled design.
+Advice to clients who request recycled design.

-If you are requesting for an old design because you don’t want to pay the architect adequately, then note that
+If you are requesting an old design because you don’t want to pay the architect adequately, then note that

 - The architect may not be very available to handle your request for amendments.